 - Bake for 40-45 minutes until golden, rotating halfway through.

 - An 8 1/2 x 4 inch loaf pan is the ideal size for this loaf.
-If you have a larger size that’s fine, but your dough might not peak out over the edge of the pan in the same way.
+If you have a larger size that’s fine, but your dough might not peek out over the edge of the pan.